 An effective school climate is one that is nurturing, safe, and conducive to learning.
 In establishing a discipline policy, it is important to focus on encouraging students to make good choices and be responsible for their behavior.
 In making these decisions, students learn that there are rewards and consequences for their actions.
 Our job as educators and parents is to guide students to rewards for appropriate choices and to assist them in learning from their mistakes.
 Within this framework, teachers certainly have the leeway to establish a variety of individualized behavior management plans that support the school's philosophy.
-It is hoped that this consistency provided by the school wide plan would assist students in realizing their potential and thereby making the learning environment as productive as possible.
+It is hoped that the consistency provided by the school-wide plan will help students realize their potential and make the learning environment as productive as possible.

 Through both direct instruction and modeling, all adults at Holly Grove will make every effort to help each child be a contributing member of our school community that is both safe and conducive to learning.
-Teachers will work closely with students to ensure that everyone is familiar with class and school-wide procedures.
+We will work closely with students to ensure that everyone is familiar with class and schoolwide procedures.